lauraredmondson/expansion_contraction_sensory_bottlenecks/README.md

 # Expansion and contraction in sensory bottlenecks
 Python implementation for 'Expansion and contraction of resource allocation in sensory bottlenecks'.
-For details, please see [Edmondson, L. R., Jimenez Rodriguez, A., & Saal, H. P., bioRxiv, 2021](https://www.biorxiv.org/content/10.1101/2021.05.26.445857v1).
+For details, please see [Edmondson, L. R., Jiménez-Rodríguez, A., & Saal, H. P. (2022).
+Expansion and contraction of resource allocation in sensory bottlenecks.
+Elife]( https://doi.org/10.7554/eLife.70777).

 ## Try it online